 The Policy Owner shall be responsible for the drafting of new or revised College policies, ensuring policies are up to date, consulting with interested parties and for steering the policy through the levels of College management required for approval.
-The Policy Owner in consultation with the Academic Affairs Manager shall also arrange for the policy's publication, when approved, on the College website.
+The Policy Owner in consultation with the Head of Quality & Academic Affairs shall also arrange for the policy's publication, when approved, on the College website.